 Four Higher-Educational Institutions

 Access four higher-educational institutions within 15 minutes of each other!
 These award-winning institutions include Western Washington University, Whatcom Community College, Bellingham Technical College, and NW Indian College.
-Learn more about these institutions on our Education page.

 A Host of Culinary Delights